What are the signs & symptoms that develop in affected dogs?

 When do signs and symptoms develop?

 This disease is typically diagnosed in puppies when they fail to grow, have umbilical infections, and/or swollen lymph nodes.
-They will also experience chronic infections and/or bleeding following a spay or neuter.
+They may also experience chronic infections following a spay or neuter.

 How do vets diagnose this condition?